Travels with V

 But before you get that far there is quite some way to walk.
 The road winds down through a narrow and steadily deepening ravine called “Siq”.
 It’s easy to understand how secret and difficult to invade the city must have been.

-Petra was built, or rather excavated by a people called the Nabateans that by hacking out craftily constructed water canals on the side of the Siq could offer housing, food and market for caravans transporting goods on routes between Persia, the Mediterranean and the Red Sea.
-The city prospered and according to estimates the city had ca 30 000 inhabitants at its peak.
+Petra was built, or rather excavated by a people called the Nabateans that by hacking out craftily constructed water canals on both sides of the Siq could offer housing, food, water and market for caravans transporting goods on routes between Persia, the Mediterranean and the Red Sea.
+The city prospered and according to estimates it had ca 30 000 inhabitants at its peak.

 About a thousand years ago Petra “was lost” and forgotten.
-When a German explorer managed to come here in 1812 bedouins were living in Petra’s caves, and they preferred that the city kept on being forgotten.
+When a German explorer managed to find it in 1812 bedouins were living in Petra’s caves, and they preferred that the city kept on being forgotten.

 But of course that didn’t happen.
 The rediscovery of Petra was a sensation and it became a UNESCO world heritage site in 1985.
 The Bedouins hade to be evacuated and tourists poured in.
 Unfortunately our day trip didn’t give us time to see all of it, you should have at least 4-5 hours to spend there.